Eating a well-balanced diet when you’re pregnant will help keep you healthy and help give your baby the nutrition it needs as it develops.

 - Cut back on processed and fast food as it’s full of saturated fats, and added salt and sugar.
 Limit the number of takeaways you eat and steer clear of biscuits, cakes, processed meats, chips, sweets and soft drinks.

-- Drink plenty of water to help you digest your food and flush out toxins.
+- Drink plenty of water to help you digest your food and to support the needs of the foetus and amniotic fluid.
 Have at least 2 litres a day to help avoid constipation and keep you well-hydrated.

 Important health guidelines for pregnant women